 PPPA graduates go on to a wide range of careers such as law, politics, public administration, nonprofit work, business, and education.
 You can read about some of them here.

-In addition to our majors, PPPA faculty oversee UWT's new Street Law and Urban Debate initiatives, as well as the winter quarter Washington State Legislative Internship program.
+In addition to our majors, PPPA faculty oversee UWT's new Street Law and Urban Debate initiatives.
 We strive to connect the classroom to the community, and design learning objectives for real-world applications.

 PPPA faculty also play active roles in our scholarly community, researching and publishing in a variety of fields.
 Faculty research expertise spans human rights, security studies, labor history, religious thought, women and politics, transportation economics, education policy, China's industry policy, and more.
 Learn more about faculty and research here.